LetsZiggy/sublime-aurelia/README.md

-# Aurelia Syntax Highlighting for Sublime Text
+# Aurelia Syntax Highlighting and Snippets for Sublime Text

 *Please note the plugin hasn't been submitted to [packagecontrol.io](https://packagecontrol.io/).
 Thus has to be installed manually.*